 Doing, instead of being, became more important as I sought to prove my standing amongst the status quo.
 Even as I attempted to overcompensate through overachieving I had no idea how my brain injury and my invisible disability intrinsically impacted my world.
 What made matters worse was that I sought to defend the notion that my brain injury, invisible disability, deficits, and limitations had nothing to do with my inability to meet expectations.
 In the course of defending my denial, I found that I was denying who I was as an individual.

-In the course of maintaining and defending both my denial and the denial of family and friends, I grew weary in my attempts to prove that I was not an individual living with a brain injury, an invisible disability with real deficits and limitations.
+In the course of maintaining and defending both my denial and the denial of family and friends, I grew weary in my attempts to prove that I was not an individual living with a brain injury and an invisible disability (with deficits and limitations).
 In my weariness, I reached a point in my life when I could no longer deny my reality.
 When I reached this place of despair — in which I could no longer deny my reality — I discovered a series of cause, effects, and contrasts.
-I will share some of what I learned through examining those cause, effects, and contrasts.
-This list is not exhaustive and can be expanded.
+Below, I will share some of what I learned through examining those cause, effects, and contrasts.

 Identification and Comparison